getodk/docs/odkx-src/injected-interfaces-methods.rst

   **Parameters**:

-  - jsDate: Javascript Date.
-This value is assumed to be UTC and the value is assumed to be in the AD calendar (no BC dates please!).
+  - jsDate: JavaScript Date.
+This value is assumed to be UTC and the value is assumed to be in the AD calendar (no BC dates please).

   **Returns**: ODK Timestamp.

-Converts a Javascript Date to an ODK Timestamp.
+Converts a JavaScript Date to an ODK Timestamp.
 See toDateFromOdkTimeStamp() for the format of a timestamp.
-This zero-fills to extend the accuracy of the Javascript Date object to nanosecond accuracy.
+This zero-fills to extend the accuracy of the JavaScript Date object to nanosecond accuracy.

-The UTC values of the supplied Javascript dateTime object are used.
+The UTC values of the supplied JavaScript dateTime object are used.

 Values destined for 'date' types should set the UTC time to all-zeros for the time portion of the timestamp.
 Or adjust this after-the-fact in their own code.

 toOdkTimeFromDate